jenciso/kind-provision/INSTALL.md

 ## Pre-Install

-Create a new cluster file with the name of your cluster.
-Example: cluster "apps"
+To create a new cluster you need to create previously and `.env` file before.
+Take a look at `.env.sample` file

 ```
-vim cluster-apps.env
+cp .env.sample .env && vim .env
 ```

-Load the environment variables
+Load your environment variables modified
 ```
 . .env
 ```